Deckers Fly Fishing Report

-Last Update: 12/4/14- Winter is closing in on the Deckers stretch of the South Platte River.
+Last Update: 1/15/15- It's full Winter on the Deckers stretch of the South Platte River.
 Look for the slower, deeper runs to be concentrating fish.
+Focus on the perimeter edges of these deep 'wintering zones' to be holding the actively feeding fish.
+Keeping your eyes on the lookout for sight fishing opportunities should always be your first goal.
+Finding happy, feeding fish will be arguably more important than fly selection.
 Midges, Baetis, Eggs and Worms will all catch fish.
 Sunnier days, between the hours of 10am to 3pm will generally see the most feeding activity.

 - Wind: 0 MPH